Mike Graham (wrestler): Boat racing career

 Graham maintained position as the throttle man for each finish.
-He elevated the profile of powerboat racing nationally, and was known as a fierce competitor and a true sportsman.

 Death

 On October 19, 2012, Graham was found dead by his wife of a self-inflicted gunshot wound to the head at their residence in Daytona Beach, Florida during Biketoberfest.
-His father and son had committed suicide in similar manners on January 21, 1985, and December 14, 2010, (some sources state the 15th) respectively.
 He was 61 years old.
-At the time of Mike’s death, he was wearing his son’s old work boots, and also frequently threatened committing suicide to his wife.
-He was also intoxicated, and according to his toxicology report, Graham's blood-alcohol concentration was at 0.259.
+His father and son had committed suicide in similar manners on January 21, 1985 and December 2010 respectively.
+At the time of Graham's death, he was wearing his son's old work boots, and also frequently threatened committing suicide to his wife.
+He was also intoxicated, and according to his toxicology report, his blood-alcohol concentration was at 0.259 percent.

 Graham suffered business misfortunes years prior to his death, and a restaurant he owned in Florida closed in 2011 after about two years of operation.
-He and his wife were also involved in real estate, which took a beating in Florida during the recession.
-His friends also claimed that he had struggled with the death of his son Steven.
-He was also rejected by his daughter, blaming him for the deaths in some part for his mother and his son.
-In the final months in his life, he had grown to believe he must have been a terrible son to Eddie and a lousy father to Steven for them both to have committed suicide, and he felt so personally responsible that he started feeling guilty he hadn't killed himself, too.
+He and his wife were also invested in Florida's real estate market, which suffered during the recession.
+His friends also said that he had struggled with the death of his son Stephen.In the final months in his life, Graham had felt responsible for the deaths of his father and son.
 A celebration of life for Graham was held in Largo, Florida, where nearly 500 people, including a number of retired professional wrestlers, attended.